 And now my world had crumbled — yet again, but even worse than any other time.
 I couldn’t believe the pain, actual physical pain, as more and more disgusting thoughts filled my head.
-I couldn’t wait to see Linda each week, as painful as it was, so I could dump all this stuff.
+I couldn’t wait to see Linda each week, as painful as it was in counselling, so I could dump all this stuff.

-I paced the floor waiting for Tony to come home, getting more anxious with every passing minute.
+I paced the floor waiting anxiously for Tony to come home.
 Even when he came in, I paced the bedroom, shaking inside until he came upstairs to find me, “I have something to tell you.”
 I blurted and thrust the book in front of him.
 You’d have thought it was hot coal the way he dropped it.
 I watched as his lips curled and he paled as the blood drained from his face, “You dirty f*cking’ wh*re.
-Why didn’t you tell me about it?
+Why didn’t you tell me about it before?
 If you told me all them years ago, I wouldn’t have gone near you with a f*cking barge pole.”

 Although I knew Tony wouldn’t take it well, he couldn’t have hurt me more if he’d punched me in the stomach.
 I grabbed my weekend bag, called the boys and went out to the car, hiding my hurt and anger from them.
 Tony dropped us off at our local dojo where we met with all the others and as I went to get out of the car, Tony grabbed my arm saying, “Have a good time, yeah.”

 We had a smashing weekend and as always, the boys returned with more trophies and were excited to show their dad.
-He wasn’t in when we got home so the boys went off to bed and I started on their packed lunches.
+He wasn’t in when we got home so the boys went off to bed and I started on their packed lunches for school the next day.
 Tony arrived home, tipsy but in an okay mood and tried to cuddle me but I froze as I remembered his ‘wouldn’t come near me with a barge pole’.
 “What the f*ck’s the matter with you, you frigid cow?
 You let some dirty old c*nt ………………… but you won’t let me near you.”
-I was so relieved when he stormed off to bed muttering profanities to himself.
+I couldn’t speak and I felt panicky, not knowing what he might say or do next.
+I was so relieved when he just stormed off to bed muttering profanities to himself.